Jacket Required wraps up AW20 edition

 -

-British menswear trade show Jacket Required has just wrapped up its latest AW20 edition which featured a new curated layout and an increased focus on sustainability.
+British menswear trade show Jacket Required has just wrapped up its latest AW20 edition.

-The show, which took place at the Old Truman Brewery in East London between 22 and 23 January, received “positive and upbeat feedback” to its new layout, increased focus on sustainability, premium and tailoring sectors, and the announcement that the upcoming edition will be held at the iconic Saatchi Gallery in London.
+The show, which took place at the Old Truman Brewery in East London between 22 and 23 January, received “positive and upbeat feedback” to its new curated layout and increased focus on sustainability, premium and tailoring sectors, according to its organisers.

 Visitors to this edition included End Clothing, Asos, Article, John Lewis, Urban Outfitters, The Project Store, Filati, Stuarts, Fenwick, Natterjacks, Sefton, Anthropology and Harvey Nichols.

+Those attending were also reportedly enthusiastic about the announcement that the upcoming edition will be held at the iconic Saatchi Gallery in London.
+Alice Woods, buyer at Asos, said: “It is exciting that Jacket Required is moving to Saatchi Gallery.
+Good to be a specialist and as a buyer, it is great to see a concentrated selection of premium menswear brands.”

-Showroom A, a dedicated space hosting a number of sustainable brands such as Dashel, Conscious Step, Komodo, United Change Makers, Thalassophy, Revolution and Raeburn, had a “buzzy atmosphere” throughout the show.
+Showroom A, a dedicated space hosting a number of sustainable brands such as Dashel, Conscious Step, Komodo, United Change Makers, Thalassophy, Revolution and Raeburn, had a “buzzy atmosphere” throughout the show, the organisers said.

-Christopher Raeburn told the organisers: “We’re a really proud British brand.
+Christopher Raeburn said: “We’re a really proud British brand.
 We’ve been going now for 11 years and we’ve found that there’s so much more conversation around what we’re doing around responsible design; the idea of remaking, recycling and reducing.
 We’re so proud that Jacket Required has been so supportive in what we’re doing, it’s a really natural alignment.

 “We’re really pleased and proud with the space that we have here, and we’ve already met some really good people this morning, so, so far, so good.
 For us [exhibiting at Jacket Required] is a bit of a no-brainer.
 It’s an opportunity to meet directly with all of the amazing British stores and press that we have around the country and build the momentum really.”